The Trent House takes off

 Only we had it & other people couldn't even begin to understand how it was possible anything could be so musically diverse & great.
 It was all the best music we knew all in one place, our culture from a lifetime of mad collecting.
 It was like utter magic & it was the very heart of the Bar.

-So that's how it was, a time when the Trent House in it's Jukie, effectively had the only i-pod in existence, packed tight with the greatest, rarest music know to man.
+So that's how it was, a time when the Trent House in it's Jukie, effectively had the only i-pod in existence, packed tight with the greatest, rarest music known to man.

 No wonder everyone was stunned in wonder at it's total musical magnificence, so were we..!